hambrosia/aws-boilerplate/README.md

 ## Current Features
 The current version has support for the following configurations:
-* VPC with public and private subnets.
+* Three-tier VPC with public, private, and database subnets across three availability zones.
-* High availability EC2 configuration with a customizable launch template and autoscaling group.
 * Customizable ELB in the public subnet.
+* High availability EC2 configuration with a customizable launch template and autoscaling group in private subnet.
+* RDS / Postgres in the database subnet.
+* Security groups to control traffic between resources in public, private, and database subnets.

 ## Usage
 * Confirm your default AWS region in `~/.aws/config`.
 This template uses `us-east-2` by default, but any region will work.